snguyenthanh/better_profanity/README.md

 # returns 'jerkk off'
 ```

 2. Any word in [wordlist](https://github.com/snguyenthanh/better_profanity/blob/master/better_profanity/profanity_wordlist.txt) that have non-space separators cannot be recognised, such as `s & m`, and therefore, it won't be filtered out.
-This problem was raised in [issue #5](https://github.com/snguyenthanh/better_profanity/issues/5).
+This problem was raised in [#5](https://github.com/snguyenthanh/better_profanity/issues/5).

 ## Testing
 ```